171930433/vtk-examples/src/PythonicAPI/Snippets/DrawViewportBorder.md

     Draw a border around the viewport of a renderer.

     :param renderer: The renderer.
-    :param border: The border to draw, it must be one of the constants in ViewPortBorder.
+    :param border: The border to draw, it must be one of the constants in ViewPort_Border.
     :param color: The color.
     :param line_width: The line width of the border.
     :return: